sck916/Budget/README.md

   * Offline entries should be added to tracker.

 ## User Story
-AS AN avid traveller
+As an avid traveller
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+I want to be able to track my withdrawals and deposits with or without a data/internet connection so that my account balance is accurate when I am traveling

 ## Business Context